 A diverse portfolio also includes many of the asset classes that historically have had positive returns during periods of global risk aversion, including multiple currency exposures, bonds, commodities (including gold), and local companies whose domestic orientation may insulate them better from international political upheaval.

-Diversification — one of the six key steps suggested in the report Political Risk, Portfolios, and Perspective to mitigate political risk — may benefit a portfolio regardless of whether the political risk has a positive or negative outcome.
+Diversification — one of the six key steps suggested in the report Political Risk, Portfolios, and Perspective (PDF) to mitigate political risk — may benefit a portfolio regardless of whether the political risk has a positive or negative outcome.
 Wells Fargo Investment Institute recommends portfolios with diversified assets that may reduce a combination of risks, but that are varied based on the investor’s unique risk and return objectives

 Q: Can investors become immune to political risk?